You want to calculate Profit Margin or Price Markup? Fair Game.

 Gross Margin Percent

-Changing the Mark-up Percentage calculation slightly to the Gross Margin Percent calculation:
+To get to the Gross Margin Percent here is the calculation:

 Selling Price Margin

-If you have a margin requirement of 30% and need to apply this to your pricing:
+If you have a margin requirement of 30% and you know your cost price and need to apply this to your pricing:

-We’ve gone through the basic pricing calculations for Markup and Margin and looked at both cost + markup/margin and cost and selling to calculate markup/margin perspectives.
+We’ve gone through the basic pricing calculations for Markup and Margin.

-If you want to learn more about Business Maths here is a great book on the subject.
+If you want to learn more about business maths buy the book.